softace/citrix_workspace_app-vagrant/README.md

 Sandbox for Citrix client
 =========================

-If you don't trust the binaries of Citrix (and you shouldn't when you work in an enterprise organisation that takes security seriously), then here is a Vagrantbox that installs the citrix client and firefox and you can run it from within that sandbox
+If you don't trust the closed source binaries of Citrix (and you shouldn't when you work in an enterprise organisation that takes security seriously), then here is a Vagrantbox that installs the citrix client and firefox and you can run it from within that sandbox

 Build the box